george-poole/CRoCoDiL/README.md

 is an alternative to equations $(3)$ and $(4)$, given that the unit vector pointing in the direction of gravity is $\textbf{e}_g=-\sin\beta\textbf{e}_x -\cos\beta\textbf{e}_y$ for a domain inclined at an angle $\beta$ to the horizontal.

+Refer to the `co2_dissolution_pkg.math` module for full details of the finite element elements formulations with finite differences in time.

-Unless otherwise specified, constitutive relations, boundary conditions and initial conditions assume their defaults
+Unless otherwise specified, constitutive relations and boundary conditions assume the following defaults

 * gravity unit vector $\textbf{e}_g=-\textbf{e}_y$ in 2D or $\textbf{e}_g=-\textbf{e}_z$ in 3D
 * rock porosity $\varphi=1$
 * permeability $K(\phi)=\phi^2$
 * solutal dispersion $D(\phi)=\phi$
 * solutal dispersion $G(\phi)=\phi$
-* fluid density $\rho=c-\theta$
+* fluid density $\rho(c,\theta)=c-\theta$
 * fluid viscosity $\mu=1$
 * no-flux temperature boundary condition $\textbf{n}\cdot(\mathsf{G}\cdot\nabla\theta)=0$ for $\textbf{x}\in\partial\Omega$
 * no-flux concentration boundary condition $\textbf{n}\cdot(\mathsf{D}\cdot\nabla c)=0$ for $\textbf{x}\in\partial\Omega$